powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 #### Exclusion area
-An exclusion area is all `Node` with an availability equals to `false` This area can be used to draw a `snakeline`.
+An exclusion area is all `Node` with an availability equals to `false` This area cannot be used to draw a `snakeline`.
-This area allow snakeline to escape to:
+Those areas are:
-- voltagelevels
+- diagram padding
-- empty areas (missing substations)
+- voltagelevels with padding
-- previous snakelines right angles
+- snakelines right angles

 #### Shorter path computation
 Dijkstra's computation steps: